Operation: To Fool A Hawke, Chap. 2

 "I'm—I'm not sure, Sally Anne," I said.
 "I'm—I'm just worried about what your daddy's gonna do—and feelin' real bad about what I did to him."

 "Well, Mommy," Saoirse Marie said with a very stern look in her eyes, "maybe you shoulda thought of that before you decided to pull this little joke on Daddy.
-I said it wasn't very nice, you know...and it wasn't."
+I told you it wasn't very nice, you know.
+And it wasn't."
 I remembered when I told the kids what I was planning to do, and how Saoirse Marie had said that doing this to String wasn't very nice.
 I agreed with her, but tried to explain.
-"Saoirse, I'm not really gonna leave your Daddy...but I've gotta make him think that I am.
+"Saoirse, I'm not really gonna leave your daddy, but I've gotta make him think that I am.
 It's somethin' important for me, and I need you and Sally Anne to help me, okay?"
 The kids had agreed, reluctantly.
 But when I looked at Saoirse Marie just then, I realized how angry she was.
 That was the first time I'd ever seen her look that upset with me—but I also knew it wouldn't be the last.
 She and Sally Anne are gonna be teenagers before I know it—heck, they're already almost eight—and once they become teenagers, they'll be upset with me almost all the time.
 Especially if...
 I couldn't bear the thought of possibly raising my daughters alone, without my husband by my side.
 But I knew it was a distinct possibility, considering what I'd done.

 "I know, Saoirse," I said, trying to finish my burger and fries.
 "And you're right."
 Just then, I looked up and thought I recognized someone coming towards our table.
 Oh, no. Please tell me that isn't—